 This course is designed for you if you would like to be involved with sport and the fitness industry, with an emphasis on sport science, exercise, health and lifestyle.
 The course aims to develop a sound understanding of the major theoretical and practical principles associated with working in the sport, health, exercise and fitness industry, a growing sector.
 A significant focus is placed on the skills required for effective communication, self-development and career progression.
 If you are looking to pursue a career in sports science or the health and fitness industry, or you are currently employed in a sports environment and wish to combine work with study to develop your skills and knowledge to enhance your career prospects, then this course may be for you.
 This course will draw on a range of industry links and local employers to provide you with vocational experience.
 Work placements may be offered during the programme to provide direct industry experience in an area of your choice, developing and enhancing your employment prospects.

-A HNC Sport and Exercise Science qualification with at least one Merit in the final unit grade profile
+• A HNC Sport and Exercise Science qualification with an overall Merit grade

-You will study a total of eight units throughout the HNC course.
-Four mandatory core units will provide a general foundation and four specialist units will introduce you to particular sports science, exercise, health and lifestyle topics in more depth.
+You will study a total of seven units throughout the HND course.
+One mandatory core units will provide a general foundation and two specialist and four optional units will introduce you to particular sports science, exercise, health and lifestyle topics in more depth.
 Please note that only one Specialist unit can be selected from each Specialist pathway group.

 Note: Optional units may change to meet local employment need.